‘HomeCare’ by Tonality concert at Caltech looks at climate crisis

 Known for creating choral concerts that shine a light on issues rarely presented in choral music, Tonality strives to deliver authentic stories through voice and body to incite change, understanding, and dialogue.
 Under the direction of Tonality founder Alexander Blake, “HomeCare” will focus on the climate crisis through the words of young leaders who have spoken about the urgency of taking care of our home planet and conserving the resources available on earth.

 Blake disclosed that he conceived Tonality because he didn’t see himself represented in the field of classical music.
-“Growing up in North Carolina, I sang in gospel choirs and started taking classes in classical music,” Blake said.
+“Growing up in North Carolina, I sang in gospel choirs and started taking classes in classical music,” Blake says.
 I realized that I was oftentimes the only person of color in those endeavors so I set out to change that.
 In 2016 we put out a very intentional call for musicians of color who are trained in classical music, saying we wanted to create a choir that reflected our community here in Los Angeles and globally.”

 Tonality’s ensemble is comprised of 24 singers for its LA concerts and 16 on tour.
 But because availability changes, the ensemble has a wide roster of over 70 singers to provide opportunities for as many musicians as possible.
 They represent various cultures and ethnicities, including African American, Chinese/Korean, Filipino/Mix, Indian, Egyptian/Puerto Rican, Indigenous American, Mexican, Dutch/German, French/Armenian, Syrian/Native American/White, Japanese/Hispanic/White, etc. A majority of the singers are professional vocalists who sing in multiple ensembles with various artistic duties.
 Most of them are full-time musicians and a small number have full-time jobs outside of music